lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Plants that are likely to be **available soon** include:

+- Flax-leaved stiff aster (Ionactis linariifolia)
 - Pearly everlasting (Anaphalis margaritacea)
-- Flax-leaved stiff aster (Ionactis linariifolia)
-- Goat's rue (Tephrosia virginiana)
+- Slender false foxglove (Agalinis tenuifolia) + little bluestem grass (Schizachyrium scoparium) - this plant is hemiparasitic on grasses (see [this native plant showcase](/posts/native-plants/agalinis-tenuifolia/)), hence the companion planting
 - White Wood Aster (Eurybia divaricata)

-- Solidago sp. (zoigl)
-- Oenothera sp. (zoigl)

-(Sadly our dill and cilantro has basically failed... so none of them this year).
+- Wild strawberry (Fragaria virginiana)

 ## "Where is your nursery located?
 When can I visit?"